 Education Code 11.251(b), (c), (e)

-District policy and procedures must be established to ensure that systematic communications measures are in place to periodically obtain broad-based community, parent, and staff input and to provide information to those persons regarding the recommendations of the district/campus committee.
+District policy and procedures must be established to ensure that systematic communications measures are in place to periodically obtain broad-based community, parent, and staff input and to provide information to those persons regarding the recommendations of the district-level committee.
 Education Code 11.252(e)

 Dropout Prevention Review

-The district/campus committee of a district with a junior high, middle, or high school campus shall analyze information related to dropout prevention, including:
+A district-level committee of a district with a junior high, middle, or high school campus shall analyze information related to dropout prevention, including:

 - The results of the audit of dropout records;